 Space Station Silicon Valley

 This is the second game from DMA Design to make the list.
-It’s hard to believe the future developers of Grand Theft Auto threw so much support behind the Nintendo 64, isn’t it?
-Space Station Silicon Valley is a unique 3D platformer where you can take control of your foes.
-Each have their own abilities and control characteristics.
+It’s hard to believe the future developers of Grand Theft Auto threw so much support behind the Nintendo 64.
+Space Station Silicon Valley is a unique 3D platformer which focuses on taking control of enemies.
+Each has their own abilities and control characteristics.
 In hindsight this was very forward thinking.
 May modern games have used similar mechanics but few with the same level of finesse as this.
-It may not be the prettiest N64 game but it’s definitely one of the best Nintendo 64 hidden gems.
-Space Station suffers a few glitches that can make it tough to play in modern times but it hasn’t been ported elsewhere.
-You’re best off playing this one on original hardware.

 Tonic Trouble